Kingdom of Kush

-The northernmost part of Nubia was occupied from the third century BC to the third century AD, first by the Ptolemaic Kingdom and then by the Roman Empire.
+The northernmost part of Nubia was occupied from the 3rd century BC to the 3rd century AD, first by the Ptolemaic Kingdom and then by the Roman Empire.
 At the end of this 600-year period, the territory, known in the Greco-Roman world as Dodekaschoinos, was taken back by the Kushite king Yesebokheamani.
-The Kingdom of Kush persisted as a major regional power until the fourth century AD, when it weakened and disintegrated amid worsening climatic conditions, internal rebellions, and foreign invasions— notably by the Noba people, who introduced the Nubian languages and gave their name to Nubia itself.
+The kingdom of Kush persisted as a major regional power until the 4th century AD, when it weakened and disintegrated amid worsening climatic conditions, internal rebellions, and foreign invasions—notably by the Noba people, who introduced the Nubian languages and gave their name to Nubia itself.
 While the Kushites were occupied by war with the Noba and the Blemmyes, the Aksumites took the opportunity to capture Meroë and loot its gold.
-Negus Ezana then took on the title of "King of Ethiopia," a practice which would last into the modern period and was recorded in inscriptions found in both Axum and Meroe.
+Negus Ezana then took on the title of "King of Ethiopia", a practice which would last into the modern period and was recorded in inscriptions found in both Axum and Meroe.
 Although the Aksumite presence was likely short-lived, it prompted the dissolution of the Kushite kingdom into the three polities of Nobatia, Makuria and Alodia.
 The Kingdom of Alodia subsequently gained control of the southern territory of the former Meroitic empire, including parts of Eritrea.

 Long overshadowed by Egypt, archaeological discoveries since the late 20th century have revealed Kush to be an advanced civilization.
 The Kushites had their own unique language and script; maintained a complex economy based on trade and industry; mastered archery; and developed a complex, urban society with uniquely high levels of female participation.

 Name

-The native name of the Kingdom was recorded in Egyptian as kꜣš, likely pronounced /egy/ or /egy/ in Middle Egyptian, when the term was first used for Nubia, based on the New Kingdom-era Akkadian transliteration of the genitive kūsi.
+The native name of the kingdom was recorded in Egyptian as kꜣš, likely pronounced /egy/ or /egy/ in Middle Egyptian, when the term was first used for Nubia, based on the New Kingdom-era Assyrian and Babylonian Akkadian transliteration of the genitive kūsi.

 It is also an ethnic term for the native population who initiated the kingdom of Kush.
 The term is also displayed in the names of Kushite persons, such as King Kashta (a transcription of kꜣš-tꜣ "(one from) the land of Kush").
 Geographically, Kush referred to the region south of the first cataract in general.
 Kush also was the home of the rulers of the 25th Dynasty.

 The name Kush, since at least the time of Josephus, has been connected with the biblical character Cush, in the Hebrew Bible (כּוּשׁ), son of Ham (Genesis 10:6).
 Ham had four sons named: Cush, Put, Canaan, and Mizraim (Hebrew name for Egypt).
 According to the Bible, Nimrod, a son of Cush, was the founder and king of Babylon, Erech, Akkad and Calneh, in Shinar (Gen 10:10).
 The Bible also makes reference to someone named Cush who is a Benjamite (Psalms 7:1, KJV).

-In Greek sources Kush was known as Kous (Κους) or Aethiopia (Αἰθιοπία).
+In Ancient Greek sources Kush was known as Kous (Κους) or Aethiopia (Αἰθιοπία).